-An example of this stem cell type would be muscle stem cells.
+An example of this stem cell type are muscle stem cells.

 The purpose of these stem cell categories is to assess the functional capacity of stem cells based on their differentiation potential.

-Importantly, each category has different research applications, medical applications, and drug development applications.
+Importantly, each category has different stem cell research applications, medical applications, and drug development applications.